The

 november and december :

-08.15am – 4.30pm; march: 8.15am-5.30pm/closes one hour later
+08.15am – 4.30pm; march: 8.15am-5.30pm/closes one

 during